Lookout 1 is curently open to the public.

-Please note: Due to recent weather events the following areas are closed until further notice
+Please be advised the following areas will remain closed until further notice:

 The main recreation area offers excellent facilities and is open to the public all year round.
 Framed by the rugged peaks of Mt Castletower National Park, Lake Awoonga is situated a short drive from Gladstone or Boyne Island/Tannum Sands and is only minutes from the Bruce Highway.